Reviews You Can Rely On

 Worst240960

-So while this is one of the top-notch pitchers when it comes to filter performance, it's a tough sell.
-Our tester wrote, “I would not recommend this for most people unless they hate RO systems and need the absolutely cleanest water a gravity filter can give.”
+While this is one of the top-notch pitchers in terms of filter performance, it's a tough sell.
+Our tester wrote, “I would not recommend this for most people unless they hate RO systems and really care about removing secondary contaminants.”
+There are other gravity filters that do better at removing the most critical materials, and cost less both upfront and in the long run.

 Should You Buy the Culligan with Zerowater 8-Cup Pitcher?

-If you want the absolute cleanest water possible from a pitcher, this is tough to beat.
-It's perfect for anyone who prioritizes contaminant removal — lead, PFNA, uranium, and more are all handled impressively.
+There are other pitchers that offer higher rates of removal for PFAS, but the Culligan did very well with heavy metals, and if you want to get rid of all the extra minerals and trace elements that are common in most people's tap water, it is one of the best pitchers for that.
 Just be ready for frequent filter changes, which can get pricey over time, and keep in mind that the flow rate is slower than some other pitchers.
 If you're okay with those trade-offs, it's a top performer; if you're looking for low-maintenance or budget-friendly filtering, another pitcher might make more sense.

 What Other Water Filters Should You Consider?